noi-techpark/odh-docs/source/howto/tourism/alpinebits.rst

 Postman's window, like in :numref:`ab-postman-body`.

-.. seealso:: More information about the interaction with AlpineBits can be found in the official documnetation, available at https://www.alpinebits.org/developers/.
+.. seealso:: More information about the interaction with AlpineBits can be found in the official documentation, available at https://www.alpinebits.org/developers/.